- Last updated:

 Student visa: Required

-Dual citizenship is not legally recognized, which may limit the ability of Canadian officials to provide consular services.
+Dual citizenship is not legally recognized in India, which may limit the ability of Canadian officials to provide consular services.
 You should travel using your Canadian passport and present yourself as Canadian to foreign authorities at all times.
 See Travelling as a dual citizen for more information.

 Children and travel